nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Any user who like typing, and is most of the week spent moving about meeting people for his internship, lectures, or social life, have busy schedules from 7 am - 4pm.
-* Has a lot of contacts and meeting alot of people out for events.
+* Has a lot of contacts and meeting many people out for events.
 * Is more visual and would like to see the meetings on a timetable, and see when he is free.
 Is probably relatively young, and has friends with online gravatar profiles.
 * Would like to keep track of contacts and organise them as well for